lachesis/scallion/README.md

 Build Windows
 -------------
-1. Open 'scallion.sln' in Visual Studio
+1. Open 'scallion.sln' in Visual Studio 2010 (Express should work; not tested)
 2. Build the solution

 Usage